 Wat Pho (The Temple of the Reclining Buddha) is one of the largest and oldest wats in the city of Bangkok and famed for its giant reclining Buddha that measures 46 metres long and is covered in gold leaf.
 The temple complex houses the largest collection of Buddha images in Thailand.
 It’ a must see if you’re in the Phra Nakhon District of Bangkok.

-When you walk into the complex it was like being in a totally different place with lots of unbelievable temples with colorful and intricate design.
+When you walk into the complex it was like being in a totally different place with lots of unbelievable temples with colourful and intricate design.
 Wat Pho has more than a thousand Buddha statues which were collected from abandoned temples in other parts of Thailand during the time of King Rama I. This complex covers about 8 hectares of land.
-Aside from the Buddha images and temples, Wat Pho is considered the center of preservation of traditional Thai massage.
+Aside from the Buddha images and temples, Wat Pho is considered the centre of preservation of traditional Thai massage.
 It is actually a massage school with pavilions located inside the complex.
 It was the first public university in Thailand specialising in religion, science, literature and medicine.

 The structures known as Prang were stunning.
-They came in different sizes, some were small others were huge and what’s fascinating is the fine details and colors of each prang.
+They came in different sizes, some were small others were huge and what’s fascinating is the fine details and colours of each prang.
 It makes me think how much time and effort must have been poured into making these structures.

 - In 360º